zacharyedwardbull/pycycling/README.md

 __I take no responsibility if the use of this package breaks your turbo trainer or stationary bike.
 Use at your own risk!__

-I have tested it with (tested protocols in brackets):
+The package has been tested with (tested protocols in brackets):

 - a Tacx NEO trainer (ANT+ FE-C over BLE, CPS, CSCS)
 - a Tacx NEO 2T trainer (ANT+ FE-C over BLE, CPS, CSCS)